AbigailMcbride8683524/mils/README.md

 Code cleanup and formatting - build 847
 Optimized algorithm for better efficiency
 Added detailed comments for clarity - build 133
+Added new feature for better user experience - 311